- Current Taxes

 All heirs of a property are owners, called tenants in common, whether they are specifically listed as owners for the Beaufort County tax sale or not.
 Heirs’ property may be identified as such in the owner name advertised for tax sale, indicated as: HRS, HEIRS, etc.

 Historically, heirs have used the tax sale as a method of obtaining a clear title for a property.
-When an heirs’ property comes up at auction it has been an informal occurrence for the heir to announce to all bidders that they are bidding on heirs’ property in the hopes that another bidder will not bid against them.
-This practice is not based on South Carolina State Statute and is not a policy enforced under the Beaufort County Treasurer’s Office.
+When an heirs’ property comes up at auction it has been an informal occurrence for the heir to announce to all bidders that they are bidding on heirs’ property as an appeal to other bidders to not bid against them.
+This practice is not based on South Carolina State Statute and is not a policy enforced by the Beaufort County Treasurer’s Office.
 Adherence to this practice is strictly up to the individual bidder.

 If you are an heirs’ property owner please see our helpful links for organizations that specialize in assisting with heirs’ property.